Castcloud/Castcloud/README.md

 ### License
 All code is GPLv3 with some included utilities and libraries being Apache 2.0 and MIT License.
 This means you are free to make commercial software or solutions with our code, and in fact we encourage it!

-In the spirit of making something really useful for all users of podcasting software we hope that all developers come together and make this a common standard and improved upon it instead of creating incompatibilities.
+In the spirit of making something really useful for all users of podcasting software, we hope that all developers come together and make this a common standard and improved upon it instead of creating incompatibilities.
+MAYBE GET MORE SENTENCES

-### Who are we?
+### Who we are
 We are 3 bachelor computer science students from Narvik University College in Norway.
 We are working on this project as our bachelor thesis.
 We hope to have a specification ready for implementation in time for our graduation in the beginning of June 2014.
 We hope this API specification will help solve an issue that in our opinion have plagued and hampered further growth and user adoption of podcasts.

 ## Clients
 There are 2 client models intended for use with the API.
 Hybrid models are also possible.
 Both streaming and syncing are equal in functionality, however it is recommend implementing as much syncing as possible on your platform.
 Syncing improves userexperience as the client has a local copy of the library state.
 This increases the clients speed and enables offline functionality.

 ### Synchronizing
 The primary part of creating a syncing client is making sure you have episodes, casts, events, labels and settings stored locally.
-Synchronisation of events and episodes can be greatly sped up using  since timestamps and correct filtering.
+Synchronisation of events and episodes can be optimized up using a sinceLast timestamp and correct filtering.
 As you see new events, and cast changes you will also need to do some local data maintenance like deleting events and episodes as they get deleted or unsubscribed to.

-If you take the step up to a fully offline capable client will you also need to manage the related mediafiles locally.
+If you take the step up to a fully offline capable client, you will need to manage the related mediafiles locally.
 ### Streaming
-Streaming clients pull information constantly as it is required.
-The primary part consists of casts (and labels if you want folders and sorting).
+Streaming clients pull information constantly as required.
+The first part consists of casts (and labels if you want folders and sorting).
 And then pulling episodes depending on where the user wants to navigate.

 ## Server
 There are some quite essensial server logic in some calls.
 This relates to how a server should limit the result dependant on inputparameters.
 This logic will be explain under Calls with a subheading of Server logic for each call.